 Step 3: Install PHP in Linux OS

 Don't close your terminal yet.
 For the installation of PHP, type this command:

 Step 4: Installing WordPress

-WordPress is a free and open software CMS which started in 2003 and was released by Matt Mullenwegg.
+WordPress is a free and open software CMS which started in 2003 and was released by Matt Mullenweg.
 This is the most popular among the three since it requires basic skills.
 It is a CMS for beginners.
 Though it is for beginners, it has a lot of plugins and themes which will make your website better looking and manageable.
-This CMS is easy to install, customizable, user friendly, free, flexible and has a community support.
-WordPress is also known for its powerful taxonomy, ability to categorize, organize and tag.
+This CMS is easy to install, customizable, user-friendly, free, flexible, and has community support.
+WordPress is also known for its powerful taxonomy, ability to categorize, organize, and tag.

 Downloading WordPress in Linux OS requires these steps.
-First is to download WordPress Package.
+The first is to download WordPress Package.

 To download WordPress Package, type this code: